 Helena says she feels secure in her movements, especially keeping her balance when moving from right to left.
 Her posture has also improved.
 “Tai Ji Quan classes are for people who need to move, but are limited in their ability to move,” says Helena.
 “We help and support each other, and it’s a social gathering.”

 Jane was also successful in helping a student who suffers from hip pain from a motorcycle accident.
 Jane says, “We worked on his torso, and turning his whole upper body from his hips and torso, instead of just head and shoulders.
 This movement eases his pain and increases his mobility.”
 Helena witnessed the change and said, “Jane is a perfect example of what is possible.
 She had her own medical problems, and she believes in what she’s doing.”

 For Jane, Tai Ji Quan is beneficial physically, mentally and emotionally and helps her keep a good life balance.
 She says that with just eight moves, it’s not overwhelming.
 “I worked with kids as an occupational therapist, and now, my clients are age 59-86.
 I hope that they continue to practice, increase their self-confidence and decrease their chances of falling.”

 The Northgate Tai Ji Quan class has taken to Zoom for class, amid Covid-19.
 Because they miss onsite social interaction, students are requesting outdoor socially distanced classes in the park.
 Jane practices Tai Ji Quan inside and out.
 “Working out after John died was hard, but good.
 And, faith, family, and friends are getting me through it.”

 Northgate Health Club is one of many Minnesota providers that offer Juniper classes.

-Learn more about Tai Ji Quan and the other Juniper classes.
+Learn more about Tai Ji Quan.
 Our Juniper specialists are also available to answer your questions by phone.
 Reach them at 855-215-2174.